dentarg/auth0-blog/_posts/2018-03-16-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 Now that you have installed the *Authorization Extension*, you can use it to configure permissions and roles.
 To be clear, let's define what they are:

 - *Permissions* are actions that a users can do, such as reading a list of books or adding a new book to the list.
 - *Roles* are collections of permissions.
-For example, we can define a role for administrators that have the permissions to read the list of books and to add a new book to the list.
+For example, you can define a role for administrators that have the permissions to read the list of books and to add a new book to the list.

 So, click the *Authorization Extension* shown in the *Installed Extensions* tab and a new window will be opened.
 Here, select the *Permissions* section and then click the *Create Permission* button in the upper right corner.
 You will be prompted to provide data defining the permission, as shown below: